 As the world continues to be rocked by current events, many people, including celebrities, are turning to gaming to pass the time and relax.
 A lot of countries are currently asking their residents to stay at indoors, so, gaming is the perfect solution.
 This then begs the question, what are celebrities playing when they are at home?
+Are they playing with their consoles or are they playing compare bingos online with their friends?
+That is the big question, what are they playing now?

 Nowadays, more and more players seem to getting into the cash side, with research making claims that gambling within video games could reach to USD$50 billion by this year!
 However, one factor which is pretty much the norm for all types of gaming, is that it nearly always provides the perfect opportunity for everyone, including celebrities to socialise and interact with others.
 While also having their fair share of fun along the way.